tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** This ain't your dad's VP.
 No, actually, this is your little brother's VP.
-This group of young players had been wanting to play together for quite a while and were eventually assembled under the VP.Prodigy tag in April 2020.
+A group of young players who had been wanting to team together for quite a while were eventually assembled under the VP.Prodigy tag in April 2020.
 They had some stellar performances at a few online tournaments in 2020 and were eventually promoted to the main VP in November.

 The old VP?
 Scattered to the four winds.
-Four winds of course meaning Na\`Vi who are apparently the most recent team of every
+Four winds of course meaning Na\`Vi who are apparently the most recent team on every one of those players' history, but that's an oversimplification.

 **How was their DPC year?** 1200 Points

-> ***EEU DPC S1** - 1st, **ONE Esports Singapore Major** - 7-8th, **EEU DPC S2** - 1st, **WePlay Kyiv AniMajor** - 9-12th*
+>>> ***EEU DPC S1** - 1st, **ONE Esports Singapore Major** - 7-8th, **EEU DPC S2** - 1st, **WePlay Kyiv AniMajor** - 9-12th*

 By their own admission, their DPC leagues were FREEEEE.
 They literally only dropped three games out of the thirty-one total they played during the first and second season.
 Put 'em on LAN though?
 Oof.
 I liken it to how I never had to study at all during high school... but quickly got put in my place in university Organic Chemistry.